 Criminals enjoy their status as celebrities and trendsetters… but they also borrow from previous celebrity gangsters and have to worry about how public opinion chooses to look at them.
 Remember how media-savvy Michael proves himself in The Godfather, spinning his murder of Sollozzo and McCluskey into a public relations coup?

 Well, he’s just one in a line of very public enemies, both real and fictional, who cultivated their persona and image in the gaze of the media.
-For instance, Al Kruger in this film was heavily based on larger-than-life Dutch Shultz and Al Capone’s henchmen actually visited Ben Hecht to make sure that old Al would get a fair shake in Scarface.
+For instance, Al Kruger in this film was heavily based on larger-than-life Dutch Shultz.
+A few years earlier, Al Capone’s henchmen actually visited Ben Hecht to make sure that old Al would get a fair shake in Scarface.

 Al Kruger (1930s stalwart Barton MacLane) and his cool-as-a-corpse henchman ‘Bugs’ Fenner (Humphrey Bogart) swagger into the movie theater just as the picture starts.
 The newsreel trumpet fanfare sounds out, creating a weird echo between the movie within the movie and the real movie theaters where viewers in 1936 would’ve seen Bullets or Ballots.